-I am very much into ethnic foods and this string bean recipe is well known in the Middle East and Armenia.
+I am very much into ethnic foods and Middle Eastern string beans are well known in the Middle East and Armenia.
 Basically it is braised string beans or other type of beans such as Fava.
 Some versions make it with lamb but since I don’t like lamb, it won’t be in this recipe.
 The longer you cook the string beans, the better they will be as all the flavors will explode!
 I served it over white rice but it can certainly be eaten alone.

 6 cloves garlic, chopped

 1/2 tsp. garlic powder (I don’t measure this so you can add more, if you want)